wiktorwiktor12/ConsoleLogonHook/README.md

 >
 2. Take and rename authui.dll to au7hui.dll from windows 7 sp1 and copy into %SYSTEMROOT%\System32 , this is so the windows 7 consolelogonui can pull the resources from it (note: this step may not be necessary in the future)
  Or alternatively, just copy au7hui.dll from a release
-3. Take ownership of ConsoleLogon.dll and replace it with version, 10.0.19041.3636 (should be in releases)
+3. Take ownership of ConsoleLogon.dll and replace it with version, 10.0.19041.3636 (should be in releases), this only temporary until a pdb offset finder system is written as they are hardcoded atm
 4. Import the following registry key as TrustedInstaller by copying it into a text file and save as a .reg file then running with psexec64, or using any other method to run something as trusted installer